 Which parks are home to the best Coastal Redwoods near San Francisco?
 You will find more than 30 parks in California with Coastal Redwoods trees.
 Some are close by and others are hours away.

-At the bottom of the page, I've also included a few more parks that are a little further away, but are quite famous.
+At the bottom of the page, you'll find more parks that are a little further away, but are quite famous.
 This way you can decide if you want to spend just the day or a couple of days admiring these gigantic beauties.

 Disclaimer: I receive a small commission from some of the links on this page.